 TripCase is free and available on desktop or mobile app from both iTunes or Google Play, so register for an account using your email address.
 Helpfully, if you booked through our Angas Travel, your travel details will already be in an account waiting for you.
 If not, just forward your confirmation emails to email@example.com.
 It’s a fantastic and handy app for business travellers and frequent fliers.
 Just visit the website to learn more about its great features.

-If you purchase travel and decline travel insurance through us, you may be required to sign a disclaimer.
-QBE travel insurance can be purchased through the link below or direct with your Angas Travel Professional.
+If you purchase travel and decline travel insurance through us, you may be required to sign a disclaimer. nib Travel insurance can be purchased through this link or directly with your Angas Travel Professional.

 It is important to be fully prepared for travel, and that means making sure your health is in order.
 Always consult your local doctor or travel medical service to obtain up-to-date medical advice for the countries you plan to visit.
 Visit the Department of Health for general health advice.
 Find out more here.